fishsticks89/hw-topics-design-for-game/MVP.md

 Relies on handleInput for paddle position, bounce for ball movement.

 ## Day 5 (Enhancement & Testing)

+*implemented*
 - Revision and testing of the game to ensure all core features are functioning correctly.
 Implement any additional features or enhancements based on time and resources available.

+## **For the code peasant**
+### Unicorns
+Priority: P0
+Unicorns should be added to the game
+Core Requirements:
+Unicorns.
+Multiple.
+Dependencies:
+Happiness.
+Joy.